UF4007/AssemblyScript32/README.md

 ```

 todo:
-- shorter instruction and operand code
+- shorter instruction and operand code (It will make the C++ source more complicated and need more test)